-All patients accepted into our home care programme must be formally referred by their doctor or clinic.
-Referral forms are available from the referring doctor or by contacting Helderberg Hospice.
-It is important that all three forms are completed and sent to us, i.e. A medical referral from a medical Doctor, Patient information by the patient or their family and a Consent form by the patient.
+All patients accepted into our home care programme must be formally referred by their doctor, hospital or clinic.
+Referral forms are available from the referring doctor or by email via email@example.com.
+It is important that all three forms are completed.
+The forms are:

 What if I need a full-time nurse?

 When a patient requires additional 24-hour continuous nursing care at home.
 In these cases, we network with local nursing agencies to facilitate this.
 Good working relationships are maintained with all facility-care establishments and our social workers are experienced in facilitating future planning for care.